 2009 Poet Laureate

-Among other honors, she won second place for the International Ray Bradbury Writing Award, was second runner-up for the Robert Fraser Poetry Award, and is a three-time Pushcart Prize nominee.
-Her poems have appeared in the UK, in numerous U.S. journals and anthologies, and on PRI’s The Writer’s Almanac with Garrison Keillor.
-She has taught poetry and fiction writing at Temple University, currently teaches writing and literature at Bucks County Community College, and has served as a judge for the Charlotte Miller Simon Annual Poetry Competition and for the Student Poet Laureate competition for Temple University’s literary publication, Parable.
-She is poetry co-editor with Bill Wunder for the Philadelphia-based Schuylkill Valley Journal, and welcomes your visit at www.bernadettemcbrideblog.wordpress.com.
+Bernadette McBride, poetry editor for the Philadelphia-based Schuylkill Valley Journal, is author of four full-length poetry collections: Waiting for the Light to Change (WordTech Press, 2013), and from Kelsay Books/Aldrich Press: Food, Wine, and Other Essential Considerations (2014), Whatever Measure of Light (2016), and Everything Counts (2019).
+A three-time Pushcart Prize nominee, she won second place for the International Ray Bradbury Writing Award.
+Her poems have appeared in numerous journals and anthologies, including the UK, Canada, and on PRI’s The Writer’s Almanac.
+She taught literature and both poetry and fiction writing at Temple University for many years, currently teaches writing and literature at Bucks County Community College, and has served as a judge for the Charlotte Miller Simon Annual Poetry Competition, Main Street Voices Poetry Award, and for the Student Poet Laureate competition for Temple University’s literary publication, Parable.
+She welcomes your visit at bernadettemcbridepoetry.com.

 An old man in a worn red parka lingers